VonHeikemen/lsp-zero.nvim/README.md

 Install and updates of language servers is done with [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer/).

+> Note: nvim-lsp-installer will be replace by mason.nvim in the far (very far) future.
+For now, both are supported.
+But you can only have one installed.

 To install a server manually use the command `LspInstall` with the name of the server you want to install.
 If you don't provide a name `nvim-lsp-installer` will try to suggest a language server based on the filetype of the current buffer.

 To check for updates on the language servers use the command `LspInstallInfo`.
 A floating window will open showing you all the language servers you have installed.
 If there is any update available, the item will display a message.
 Navigate to that item and press `u` to install the update.